OpenBB-finance/OpenBB/openbb_sdk/CONTRIBUTING.md

 Let's break it down:

-- `@router.command(...)`: this is a decorator that will tell the SDK that this is a command that can be called from the API.
+- `@router.command(...)` - this tells the SDK that this is a command that can be called.
-- `model="Example"`: this is the name of the data model that will be used to validate the data.
+- `model="Example"` - this is the name of the data model that will be used to validate the data.
-- `cc: CommandContext`: this is a parameter that will be passed to the command and that will contain the context of the command - this contains a set of user and system settings that might (or not) be useful during the execution of the command - eg. api keys.
+- `cc: CommandContext` - this is a parameter that is passed to the command.
+It contains a set of user and system settings that maybe useful during the execution of the command - eg. api keys.
-- `provider_choices: ProviderChoices`: all the providers that implement the `Example` fetcher.
+- `provider_choices: ProviderChoices` - all the providers that implement the `Example` `Fetcher`.
-- `standard_params: StandardParams`: standardized parameters that are common to all providers that implement the `Example` fetcher.
+- `standard_params: StandardParams` - standardized parameters that are common to all providers that implement the `Example` `Fetcher`.
-- `extra_params: ExtraParams`: this is a parameter that will be passed to the command and that will contain the provider specific arguments - take into consideration that a single SDK command can consume any amount of provider you wish.
+- `extra_params: ExtraParams` - this is a parameter that is passed to the command and it contains the provider specific arguments.

-You only need to change the `model` parameter to the name of the name of the fetcher dictionary key that you've defined in the `__init__.py` file of the `<your_package_name>/<your_module_name>` folder.
+You only need to change the `model` parameter to the name of the `Fetcher` dictionary key that you've defined in the `__init__.py` file of the `<your_package_name>/<your_module_name>` folder.

 ## Adding a new data point

 In the above section, we've seen how to get started with a template.

-In this section, we'll be adding a new data point to the SDK, considering we want to add a new provider to an existing data model.
+In this section, we'll be adding a new data point to the SDK.
+We will add a new provider with an existing [standard data](openbb_sdk\sdk\provider\openbb_provider\standard_models) model.

 ### Identify which type of data you want to add

-In this example, we'll be adding OHLC stock data.
+In this example, we'll be adding OHLC stock data that is used by the `stocks/load` command.

-This corresponds to a very well known endpoint, `stocks/load`.

-Note that, if no endpoint existed yet, we'd need to add it under the right asset type.
+Note that, if no command exists for your data, we need to add one under the right router.
-Each asset type is organized under a different extension (stocks, forex, crypto, etc.).
+Each router is categorized into different extensions (stocks, forex, crypto, etc.).

-### What is the Standardization framework?
+### What is the Standardization Framework?

-The standardization framework is a set of tools that enable the user to easily query and output data in a standardized way.
+The Standardization Framework is a set of tools and guidelines that enable the user to query and obtain data in a consistent way across several providers.

-Each data model should inherit from a standard model that is already defined in the SDK.
+Each data model should inherit from a [standard data](openbb_sdk\sdk\provider\openbb_provider\standard_models) that is already defined in the SDK.
 This will unlock a set of perks that are only available to standardized data, namely:

 - Can query and output data in a standardized way.
-- Can expect extensions such as the charting extension to work out-of-the-box.
+- Can expect extensions that follow standardization to work out-of-the-box.
 - Can expect transparently defined schemas for the data that is returned by the API.
 - Can expect consistent data types and validation.
 - Will work seamlessly with other providers that implement the same standard model.

 The standard models are defined under the `./sdk/core/provider/openbb_provider/standard_models/` directory.

-They implement the QueryParams and Data models, which are the models that are used to query and output data, respectively.

-They are really just pydantic models, so you can leverage all the pydantic features such as validators.
+They implement the [`QueryParams`](openbb_sdk\sdk\provider\openbb_provider\abstract\query_params.py) and [`Data`](openbb_sdk\sdk\provider\openbb_provider\abstract\data.py) models, which are the models that are used to query and output data, respectively.
+They are pydantic models under the hood, so you can leverage all the pydantic features such as validators.

-#### Standardization gotchas
+#### Standardization Caveats

-The standardization framework is a very powerful tool, but it has some gotchas that you should be aware of:
+The standardization framework is a very powerful tool, but it has some caveats that you should be aware of:

 - We standardize fields that are shared between two or more providers.
-If there is a third provider that doesn't share the same fields, we will declare it as an Optional field.
+If there is a third provider that doesn't share the same fields, we will declare it as an `Optional` field.
 - When mapping the column names from a provider-specific model to the standard model, the CamelCase to snake_case conversion is done automatically.
 If the column names are not the same, you'll need to manually map them. (e.g. `o` -> `open`)
 - The standard models are created and maintained by the OpenBB team.
 If you want to add a new field to a standard model, you'll need to open a PR to the SDK.

-#### Standard QueryParams Example
+### Standard QueryParams Example

 ```python
 class StockEODQueryParams(QueryParams, BaseSymbol):